ls1intum/Apollon2/docs/document/how-to-update-document.md

    ```

 2. Make your changes following our documentation structure
-3. Build and test locally
+3. Build and test new documents locally
 4. Commit your changes with a descriptive message:

    ```bash